UCSB Academic Senate

 CAP is a faculty committee of the Academic Senate of UCSB.
 It participates in shared governance by making recommendations to the administration regarding academic personnel actions such as appointments, promotions, and non-routine merit advancements.

-CAP consists of 15 faculty members (2023-24) drawn from the general campus and appointed by the Senate's Committee on Committees.
+CAP consists of 15 faculty members (2024-25) drawn from the general campus and appointed by the Senate’s Committee on Committees.
 Each member typically serves a three-year term with roughly one-third of the members cycling off and one-third joining the committee each year.
 This structure and membership flow provide continuity from year to year, and allow the committee to maintain a significant number of experienced members while simultaneously renewing the committee with new members.

-Members have the interests of the campus faculty as a whole as their responsibility; they do not represent their respective units in terms of advocacy for a department, discipline, school, division or college.
+Members have the interests of the campus faculty as a whole as their responsibility; they do not represent their respective units in terms of advocacy for a department, school, division or college.
 Members are representative of their general areas primarily with respect to their expertise and their experience with a particular academic culture.
 To avoid conflict of interest, however, members are expressly recused from all discussions regarding personnel actions originating from their home department(s) and other cases in which there is a conflict of interest.

 No. CAP forwards recommendations to the Associate Vice Chancellor for Academic Personnel (AVC), the administrative officer chiefly responsible for academic personnel matters.
 Final decisions are made by the AVC, Executive Vice Chancellor, or Chancellor.
 Final decisions reflect the input of various independent reviewing agencies, including the department, dean, external referees, and CAP.

-Academic Personnel (AP) Standards and Criteria
+Personnel Case Standards and Criteria

 The University of California Academic Personnel Manual (APM) and UCSB's Red Binder (RB) form the basis of CAP's procedures and guide CAP recommendations.
 The committee is charged with evaluating the accomplishments of candidates in the following areas as described in Red Binder I-75.V:

-"The criteria for promotion and advancement in the professorial series are: (l) Teaching (2) Research and other Professional Creative Work (3) Professional Competence, Activity, and Recognition (4) University and Public Service. … Superior intellectual attainment, as evidenced both in teaching and in research or other creative achievements, is an indispensable qualification for appointment or promotion to tenure positions in the professorial series."
+“The criteria for promotion and advancement in the professorial series are: (l) Teaching and Mentoring (2) Research and other Professional Creative Work (3) University and Public Service. …Superior intellectual attainment, as evidenced both in teaching and in research or other creative achievements, is an indispensable qualification for appointment or promotion to tenure positions in the Professor series.”

 In applying these criteria, CAP is guided by university and campus policy, and employs the collective experience of its members in striving for sound, fair, and equitable judgments.

 Effective teaching is essential for any advancement and can be a deciding factor in cases of acceleration.
 In the professorial series, supervision of undergraduate and graduate students and other forms of mentorship also represent important teaching activities.
-In the LSOE series, teaching is primary.
+In the Teaching Professor series, teaching is primary.
 Poor teaching can compromise an otherwise excellent case for a merit increase.
 At the same time, effective teaching cannot be the sole basis for advancement, especially in the professorial series.

 Not on its own.
 Receipt of a grant can be a sign of scholarly achievement or a promise of future productivity, but the scholarly work itself is the basis for advancement.
 For assistant professors, receipt of grants may be one indication that the candidate is establishing or has established research independence, if the candidate is the Principal Investigator.